 Inspection fees may apply for inaccurate information.
 Quotes are based on the information provided.
 If the information is incorrect, fees may be charged later.

-Inspections have become easier to conduct and more commonly done due to advanced technology like laser scanning, cameras, and other technology used to quickly scan dimensions/weight.
+Inspections have become easier to conduct and are more commonly done due to advanced technology like laser scanning, cameras, and other technology used to scan dimensions/weight quickly.
 This means the information provided on the weight/dimension must be accurate.

 Typically, to maintain discounted pricing and avoid additional billing fees, the bill of lading must be sent to the shipping location and given to the driver at pickup.

 When Is LTL A Good Option?